Dave Patten

-David Clark Patten (born March 12, 1988) is an American musician, actor, director, and author from Philadelphia, Pennsylvania, United States.
+David Clark Patten (born March 12, 1988) is an American musician, actor, director, and author from Philadelphia.

 Early life and education

 Patten attended Temple University in Philadelphia, graduating with a degree in film in 2010.
 While at university, he collaborated with rapper Meek Mill on tracks "Believe Me" and "How Good", also directing some of Mill's music videos.
 This led Patten to sign with Creative Artists Agency, and subsequently with Meek Mill's record label DreamChasers Records in 2012.

 Career

 Patten has been signed to Clark Records since 2009, releasing nine studio albums and one live album.
 Patten has toured America and Canada, currently represented by Neon Entertainment.

 He played the role of Adam in the DreamWorks film Delivery Man (2013).
 In 2015, he played the role of Jay Miller in the dark comedy "Escorts".